 - You lease vehicles as part of your business and did not know that the person’s driver’s license was revoked when you entered into the lease with him.

 Was your vehicle seized during a DWI arrest in Mecklenburg County?
 Our experienced DWI lawyers are here to fight to have it returned and to mount a strong defense to the DWI charges you face so that you avoid the long-term consequences of a DWI conviction.
-To learn more about how we can help you, call our Charlotte office today to schedule your free initial consultation.
+To learn more about how we can help you, contact our Charlotte office today to schedule your free initial consultation.